Georgia Ponsonby: Rugby career

-Ponsonby signed with Matatū for the inaugural Super Rugby Aupiki season in 2022.
+She signed with Matatū for the inaugural Super Rugby Aupiki season in 2022.

-2022

 Ponsonby was selected for the Black Ferns squad for the 2022 Pacific Four Series.
 She made the team again for a two-test series against the Wallaroos for the Laurie O'Reilly Cup in August.
 She was selected in the Black Ferns squad for the delayed 2021 Rugby World Cup.
 She scored the first try against England in the World Cup final.

+In July 2023, she featured in the Black Ferns 21–52 victory over Canada at the Pacific Four Series in Ottawa.

+In July 2025, she was named in the Black Ferns side to the Women's Rugby World Cup in England.

+In June 2025, it was announced that she would join Premiership Women's Rugby club Trailfinders Women from the 2025–26 season.